dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 specificity in requirements for job roles renders several dozen million American adults unemployed.
-A higher proportion of the US government budget is dedicated to expansive entitlement programs with less leftover for the discretionary budget.
+A higher proportion of the US government budget is dedicated to expansive entitlement programs with less left over for the discretionary budget.

 #### What do you do?